byanofsky/simple-blog/readme.md

 Simple Blog requires Python 2.7.x.
 Please ensure it is installed.

 You will need to install required third party libraries.
-To do so, create a directory at the root of Simple Blog and run:
+To do so, create a directory called `lib` at the root of Simple Blog and run:
 `pip install -t lib -r requirements.txt`

 Because Simple Blog is meant to run on Google App Engine, you will need to deploy it to Google App Engine or run it locally.